 The ICF, as a private sector public entity, is also subject to additional external supervision, chiefly that of the Court of Auditors of Catalonia and the General Comptroller of the Generalitat.

-This Corporate Governance Annual Report was unanimously approved by the ICF Supervisory Board at its session of 25 March 2020.
+This Corporate Governance Annual Report was unanimously approved by the ICF Supervisory Board at its meeting on 26 March 2025.

 ANNEX: EXTERNAL AUDIT REPORT